 But who frightened its inhabitants, that even the red guard couldn’t handle?
 According to the most commonly told legend, it is to a woman that once resided in Chaonei No. 81.
 Or rather, a scorned woman that used to live there, as most haunted histories start with.

-Whether the outcome of the war had anything to do with her death is debatable, as some suggest it was more that the officer was never at home, not paying her the attention she needed than the victory of the communists that led her to her death.
+Whether the outcome of the war had anything to do with her death is debatable, as some suggest it was more that the officer was never at home, not paying her the attention she needed than the victory of the communists that led her to her decision of taking her life.

-Her existence at all is debatable as a lot of things during the civil war are lost, forgotten or even hidden away.
-And many that have stayed in the house knowing its history say there was never a KMT officer living there, and no woman hung herself in the rafters.
+Her existence at all is debatable as a lot of things during the civil war are lost, forgotten or even hidden away and a lot of documentation to confirm or deny the story is not there.
+What we can go by is the word of mouth however, and many that have stayed in Chaonei No. 81 knowing its history say there was never a KMT officer living there, and no woman hung herself in the rafters.

 The history behind Chaonei No. 81 is clouded in mystery, and there seems that no one can really agree on one account.
 But ghost stories have their own way of ignoring this, and sneaking their way into the mind of those around anyway.
 And according to the locals, this place has always been haunted.
 The locals persist in their own lore that she can indeed be heard, especially on those stormy nights, screaming from the empty house during thunder.